INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

-In the SECUADO placebo-controlled trial, there were no incidences of adverse reactions related to abnormal prolactin levels reported for patients treated with SECUADO or placebo [see ADVERSE REACTIONS].
+In the SECUADO placebo-controlled trial, galactorrhea, amenorrhea, gynecomastia, and impotence were not reported for patients treated with SECUADO or placebo [SEE ADVERSE REACTIONS].

 In sublingual asenapine adult pre-marketing clinical trials, the incidences of adverse events related to abnormal prolactin levels were 0.4% versus 0% for placebo.